Facebook Is Now The Federal Election Commission, But With More Secrets

 The new policies follow the company’s revelation last week that the Russian Internet Research Association ran popular Facebook pages and purchased on-site ads during the 2016 election in an effort to drive participation in actual rallies and protests that targeted immigrants and Muslims and supported President Donald Trump’s campaign.

-Facebook has already turned over information about those pages and ads to Robert Mueller, the special counsel investigating Russia’s alleged influence campaign in last year’s election and the possibility that Trump’s campaign was somehow involved.
+Facebook has already turned over copies of those pages and ads to Robert Mueller, the special counsel investigating Russia’s alleged influence campaign in last year’s election and the possibility that Trump’s campaign was somehow involved.
 The company also announced on Thursday that it would hand over that advertising material to congressional investigators.

 Zuckerberg’s address to his nation, carried on Facebook Live, showed a corporate CEO announcing decisions that will govern an important aspect of public elections, including campaign finance, spending and election integrity issues.
 The new policies have been crafted by a private company with no public input and no democratic mechanism for discussion.
 Facebook has essentially taken on part of the role of the Federal Election Commission through self-regulation ― which worries some people.